 Over on the west coast of New Zealand’s South Island there is a town that few know even exists.
 Made up of small clapboard houses, wide and fairly empty streets and a little community of around 300 people, its name is Blackball.
 I stood outside a small building deep within this tiny hamlet and looked up to a weather-beaten sign that declared this to be ‘Formerly The Blackball Hilton’.
 Across the road the curtains twitched.
 I felt like I was the only person to have visited in about 40 years – which is possibly true.

 Blackball was once a thriving mining community famed for its strikes and union action in the early 1900s.
 But all that changed in 1964 with the closure of its last mine.
 Over the years that followed, resident numbers decreased and Blackball became one of the South Island’s forgotten townships.
-Until now.
-Because this settlement is about to become the starting point for a brand new official Great Walk – the tenth in New Zealand’s list of recommended and designated hikes and the first new one for 25 years.
+Until 2019.
+Because this settlement has now become the starting point for a brand new official Great Walk – the tenth in New Zealand’s list of recommended and designated hikes.

 “It really came about because of the local families,” explained Department of Conservation ranger Ben Hodgson, who I met in nearby Greymouth, a 20-minute drive from Blackball.
 He explained how, following the mining disaster in 2010 at the nearby Pike River Mine, which saw the loss of 29 men, the community was keen to create something positive to remember them by.